 Mirabel Gardens

-The way you dress in Vienna won’t work as well here.
-For Salzburg summer, go for colourful, stylish clothes — think knee-length dresses, cap-sleeved tops, and all in light, breathable cotton to stay comfortable while fitting in with the local vibe.
+For Salzburg summer, go for colourful, stylish clothes — think knee-length dresses, cap-sleeved tops, and all in light, breathable cotton so you feel good and fit in with the local vibe.

 Innsbruck summer